 Shadi Ghadirian prefers…

-Shadi Ghadirian is married to fellow photographer and writer Peyman Hooshmandzadeh and continues stay in Tehran.
+Shadi Ghadirian is married to fellow photographer and writer Peyman Hooshmandzadeh and continues to stay in Tehran.
 Shadi loves the glistening of yellow.
-On a lighter note she also adds that she loves eating French fries.
+On a lighter note, she also adds that she loves eating French fries.

 Find more of her work at her website.